TheSocialChicken/helios/README.md

 To install manually, go to theme/ and do a checkout: git clone https://github.com/bolt/helios.git

-Set theme: simple in your app/config/config.yml, and you're good to go!
+Set theme: helios in your app/config/config.yml, and you're good to go!

 -------------